Stevenfavour/Linuxfundametal0/README26.md

 ![](./Img26/35.png)

- The image below shighlights the tasks modified in the action.
+ The image below highlights the tasks modified in the action.

- Push the changes to remote repo.
+ Push the changes to the remote repo.

 ![](./Img26/37.png)